laktek/ruby-for-fun-and-profit/ruby_for_fun_and_profit.markdown

   my_tasks = TodoList.new("My Tasks")
 </code>

 Each `TodoList` instance will have a name and an array to hold the tasks.
-Everytime we create a new `TodoList` object, we will assign it a name and reserve an empty array for tasks.
+Every time we create a new `TodoList` object, we will assign it a name and reserve an empty array for tasks.
 We call such variables as instance variable as they are specific to a particular instance.
 In Ruby, instance variable names are notated with a `@` symbol.
 Since instance variables are scoped within object life cycle, they will not be accessible to outside methods.

 So how do we make these instance variables accessible to outside methods?
 Common design pattern is to use two methods to read and write the instance variable.
 These methods are known as **attribute accessors**.
 However it would be pretty annoying to write such methods for each and every instance variable we want to expose.
 Ruby makes our life easy by introducing handy shortcuts to implement attribute accessors.
 There are 3 such shortcuts, `attr_reader`, `attr_writer` and `attr_accessor`. `attr_reader` will generate the read method for the instance variable, similarly `attr_writer` will generate the write method and `attr_accessor` will generate both read and write methods.
 Lets add attribute accessors in our `TodoList` class.